chiara-corsini7/programming/project/roto-trasla/README.md

 cat tutorial/first-layer.xyz
 ```

-and pasted at the end of the file <tt>tutorial/graphite.xyz</tt> using any text editor and remember to also modify the number of atoms at the beginning of the <i>.xyz</i> file from 18 to 36, using vim
+and pasted at the end of the file <tt>tutorial/graphite.xyz</tt> using any text editor.
+Remember to also modify the number of atoms at the beginning of the <i>.xyz</i> file from 18 to 36.
+Using vim

 ```bash
 vi tutorial/graphite.xyz